Nassau County, New York: Education

 Education features strongly in Nassau County's culture.

+School districts

 Nassau County has 58 public school districts, which like post office districts use the same names as a city, hamlet, or village within them, but each sets the boundaries independently.
 School district and community are not the same, and residences often have postal addresses that differ from the hamlet and/or school district in which they are located.
 Several of Nassau County's school districts are among the highest ranked public school systems in the country, including the Jericho Union Free School District, Great Neck Public Schools, and the Syosset Central School District.